geoffmaggi/Decision-Tool/README.md

 ## Installing and building

-1. First make sure go is installed and configured
+1. Install and configure Go and your Database of choice
 2. Edit \_config.conf and save it as **config.conf**
 3. Edit \_smtp.conf and save it as **smtp.conf**